The ELMS 4 Hours of Monza opens two weekends of Endurance races in the Temple of Speed

 What is meant by safe driving

-To be more precise, the definition of safe driving includes a plurality of capabilities .
+To be more precise, the definition of safe driving includes a variety of skills .
 Some have to do with technical aspects of car or motorcycle driving, while others have particular cognitive abilities.
-In summary, safe driving means:
+In short, safe driving means:

 • Ability to control the vehicle in situations of poor grip with the road surface (such as in the case of wet asphalt or covered with ice)